loosolab/UROPA/docs/uropa-example.md

 So, peaks with a max distance from the feature are normally annotated with it, but **also** those who contain the feature internally, or are included in the features region.
 These internal features are the only ones allowed to be in a larger distance than the set 'distance'.

-Especially, when predicted peaks used for annotation are very small (e.g. ATAc-se peaks) or very large, this option becomes very handy.
+Especially, when predicted peaks used for annotation are very small (e.g. ATAC-seq peaks) or very large, this option becomes very handy.
 This example is based on the peak displayed in Figure 4.
 The peak is very large and the region includes three different genes.

 ![internal.feature](img/chr6-27,857,165-27,863,637_internal_feature-01.png)